oliviercaron/systematic_lit_review/README.md

 pipwin install cairocffi

 #### Quarto
-To get python data from R : py$data
+To get python data from R : py$data with 'library(reticulate)'

 To get R data from python : r.data